-- Gifts of vouchers to individuals over the value of £50 should be treated with caution and only be accepted on behalf of East Cheshire NHS Trust and then given to the East Cheshire NHS Trust Charitable Fund for fund raising purposes; any incidents of this should also be declared.
-(See more guidance under donations on page 13) - Staff should not ask for any gifts - Gifts valued at over £50 should be treated with caution and only be accepted on behalf of East Cheshire NHS Trust and then given to East Cheshire NHS Trust Charitable Fund for fund raising purposes and not by an individual member of staff; any incidents of this should also be declared - Modest gifts accepted under a value of £50 do not need to be declared - A common-sense approach should be applied to the valuing of gifts (using an actual amount, if known, or an estimate that a reasonable person would make as to its value) - Multiple gifts from the same source over a 12-month period should be treated in the same way as single gifts over £50 where the cumulative value exceeds £50
+- Gifts of cash to individuals should always be declined - · Gifts of cash and vouchers should always be declined - · Staff should not ask for any gifts, regardless of value - Gifts valued at over £50 should be treated with caution and only be accepted on behalf of an organisation (i.e. to an organisation's charitable funds), not in a personal capacity.
+Staff should declare such gifts and provide a clear reason as to why it was considered permissible to accept the gift, alongside the actual or estimated value - Modest gifts under a value of £50 do not need to be declared - A common-sense approach should be applied to the valuing of gifts (using an actual amount, if known, or an estimate that a reasonable person would make as to its value) - Multiple gifts from the same source over a 12-month period should be treated in the same way as single gifts over £50 where the cumulative value exceeds £50